 If you’re considering a career in sports, you’re likely interested in athletics.
 Yet, working in sports professionally requires more than an enjoyment of the pastime; it requires a passion that drives an employee to go the extra mile.
 Sports franchises seek candidates who will devote themselves to the team.
 Due to the irregular schedule of games and activities surrounding them, professionals in this arena must be comfortable working late hours and weekends, doing whatever they have to in order to generate success.

 Getting started in sports management generally means earning a degree that prepares students for the unique demands of the industry.
 Many careers in this field benefit from a program such as the Maryville University online Bachelor of Science in Sport Business Management.
 Courses in sports finance, sports marketing, sports business analytics, sales, and operations management give students a well-rounded education in both sports and business and the ways they come together.
-Developed in partnership with Rawlings and Game Face, this degree program prepares students for the real-world demands of work in the industry.
+Developed in partnership with Rawlings, this degree program prepares students for the real-world demands of work in the industry.

 Many sports teams offer internships in various front office departments.
 Sports interns might work in ticket or advertising sales offices, media relations, game-day operations, administration, or other departments.
 No matter the specific role, this environment provides them with the opportunity to perform entry-level job duties while learning about a sports franchise’s inner workings.
 During this experience, they observe how professionals go about their jobs so they’re better prepared upon graduation to pursue a position in this field.